HydenLiu/unused-foldername/readme.md

 Type: `number`\
 Default: `Infinity`

-The maximum number of attempts to find an unused filename.
+The maximum number of attempts to find an unused foldername.

 When the limit is reached, the function will throw `MaxTryError`.